brown-band/website/pages/scripts/1982-1983/fall/yale.md

 date: 1982-09-18
 ---

-Ladies and Gentlemen, Friends and Alumni, and all you future supporters of the band, it’s the Brown University, "Don’t we need new uniforms?"
+Ladies and Gentlemen, Friends and Alumni, and all you future supporters of the band, it’s the Brown University, “Don’t we need new uniforms?”
 Band.

-:sd[Band runs onto field and forms a question mark "?"]
+:sd[Band runs onto field and forms a question mark “?”]

 We have noticed several very mysterious changes which have occurred during the summer.
 Do we have all the facts?
 Is there an explanation?
-Watch now, as the band goes, "In Search Of…"
+Watch now, as the band goes, “In Search Of…”

 :::script-list